2012 Liechtenstein constitutional referendum: Proposed changes

 The proposed changes would have modified articles 9, 65, 66 and 112 of the constitution.
 Article 9 stated "Every law requires for its validity the sanction of the Prince", and would have been amended to add "or approval in a referendum."
-Article 65 would have had the sentence "If the sanction of the Prince is not received within six months, it shall be deemed to be denied" removed.
+From Article 65, the following sentence would have been deleted: "If the sanction of the Prince is not received within six months, it shall be deemed to be denied."

 Campaign

 As a result, an initiative called "Damit deine Stimme zählt" ("So that your voice counts") was launched to change the constitution to prevent the Prince from vetoing legislation approved in referendums.
-To counter the campaign, opponents of the change set up a group called "Für Gott, Fürst und Vaterland" ("For God, prince and fatherland").
+To counter the campaign, opponents of the change set up a group called "Für Gott, Fürst und Vaterland" ("For God, prince and fatherland"; which is the motto of Liechtenstein as well as its National Police).

 The Princely family threatened to veto the referendum if it resulted in a vote in favour of removing the veto, whilst Alois threatened to resign if it passed.